5 Important facts to keep in mind

 1. Funeral costs are expensive

 Funeral costs have been on the rise for as long as there have been funerals.
 Caskets and cemetery plots are just the beginning.
-Ceremony fees, transportation, headstones, even clergy donations can all add up.
-In 2017, the National Funeral Directors Association calculated that the average cost of a funeral was $8,755.
+Ceremony fees, transportation, headstones, even clergy donations In 2021, the National Funeral Directors Association calculated that the typical cost of a funeral was $9,420.1

 2. Funerals aren't the only final expenses